jackyzha0/jackyzha0.github.io/content/thoughts/play.md

 Full post on play: [Play to Win: A Post-Work Society](posts/play.md)

-Play: the intentional activity of doing the thing you would want to do.
+> Play: the intentional activity of doing the thing you would want to do.

 [Source: Joyful Subversion in *Kernel*](https://kernel.community/en/learn/module-1/joyful-subversion)

 "Play allows us to create and share ownership of spaces in ways which competition cannot.
 Have as much fun as possible along the way.
 Turn life into a canvas, rather than a graph with checkpoints.
 Welcome everyone."

 In a world were we seem to be locked behind these little rectangles, how can we escape?
 Embedded computing experiments like DynamicLand by Bret Victor (more in [interaction design](thoughts/interaction%20design.md))

+Play is adoption of strong rules and beliefs, loosely held.

 ## Creating spaces not products
 "Creating a space for change does not necessarily mean you're doing it yourself; you're just making it possible for others." (a lot of similar ideas in [Design Justice](thoughts/Design%20Justice.md) and [a new DARPA](thoughts/research%20institutions.md))